Learning Disentangled Representation for One-shot Progressive Face Swapping: Experiments

-\textbf{Quantitative Comparison:} Recall that face swapping aims to aesthetically synthesize an individual, who has the identity of the source image and the attributes of the target image simultaneously.
-Thus, a more comprehensive evaluation is provided with quantitative analysis.
-The comparison results of different methods are shown in Table~\ref{Table:firstexp-ff++}.
+As face swapping aims to aesthetically synthesize an image with the identity of the source image and the attributes of the target image simultaneously.
+Thus, more comprehensive evaluations are provided with quantitative analysis.
+The evaluation results of different methods are shown in Table~\ref{Table:firstexp-ff++}.
 Note that Face2Face and Neural Textures are face reenactment methods, so we do not report their ID retrieval values in this table.

-ID retrieval in Table~\ref{Table:firstexp-ff++} is used to measure the identity preservation ability of different methods.
-FaceSwap and DeepFakes achieve a relatively low ID retrieval, which means they have limited identity preservation ability.
-This is because FaceSwap is essentially a graphics-based approach, and DeepFakes can only exploit a few identities to learn the swapping model.
+ID retrieval in Table~\ref{Table:firstexp-ff++} shows the identity preservation ability of the evaluated methods.
+FaceSwap and DeepFakes achieve relatively low ID retrieval scores.
+This can be attributed to that FaceSwap is essentially a graphics-based approach, and DeepFakes can only exploit a few identities to learn the swapping model.
 FSGAN almost fails to preserve the identity information of the source images, and its ID retrieval is only 21.33\%.
 Note that FSGAN is a framework designed for both face swapping and face reenactment.
 The face contour of the generated images in FSGAN remains the same as that of the target images, and the loss functions for face swapping in FSGAN are oversimplified.
-This is also why FSGAN has lower pose and expression errors than other face swapping methods.
+As such, FSGAN has lower pose and expression errors than other face swapping methods.
 FaceShifter achieves a higher ID retrieval than other methods, benefiting from the identity integration module.
-MegaFS has a performance comparable to that of FaceShifter in terms of ID retrieval.
-Our method further surpasses FaceShifter and MegaFS by a large margin (approximately 3 percent).
-The reason is that the identity encoder of our method is learned automatically during the training process, and this is much more flexible than the fixed identity encoder used by FaceShifter.
-In addition, the proposed semantic-guided fusion module is more efficient than FaceShifter.
+MegaFS and FSLSD perform comparably to that of FaceShifter in terms of ID retrieval.
+Benefiting from the sophisticated design of the global and local feature interaction module, RAFSwap achieves a higher retrieval performance than MegaFS and FSLSD.
+Our method also performs well against RAFSwap in these experiments.
+The reason is that the identity encoder of our method is learned automatically during the training process, which is much more flexible than the fixed identity encoder used by FaceShifter or the feature interaction module of RAFSwap.